 Our regular Vet in Los Alto, CA referred us to UC Davis Veterinary Medical Teaching Hospital in Davis, CA. to a Neurologist.
 The Neurologist indicated with aggressive rehabilitation, Sierra could approximately achieve 80% recovery of the use of her right hind leg.

 After two weeks of restricted exercise and play, we were given a few facilities to choose from in Northern California.
 For Sierra’s first six months of rehab, Sierra spent three days a week having physical therapy and home exercises for her to gain strength in her hind legs.
-The last six months she had physical therapy two days a week and to this day we continue her home therapy exercises.
 Although it took many hours over that year, Sierra made a remarkable recovery.
-She has regained at least 90% use of her right leg and her gait has normalized.
+She had regained at least 95% use of her right leg and her gait had normalized.
 Sierra’s experience inspired me to expand my rehab training as a Physical Therapist to receive my Certificate in Canine Rehabilitation.